Matthew 12:46: Analysis

-There has been much debate throughout the history of the church as to who the brothers of Jesus were and if they were child of Mary.
-However, the ancient churches (Catholic and Orthodox) maintain that Mary remained a virgin after giving birth to Jesus and that the word brothers (Greek: ἀδελφοὶ) is used here to refer to cousins of Jesus.
-The principal work on this subject is St. Jerome's, "Against Helvidius".
-The motive for the visit of the brothers appears in Mark and John's Gospel, "that they might take Him with them, and bring Him to Nazareth.
+There has been much debate throughout the history of the church as to who the brothers of Jesus were, and whether they were children of Mary.
+However, the ancient churches (Catholic and Orthodox) maintain that Mary remained a virgin after giving birth to Jesus and that the word "brothers" (Greek: ἀδελφοὶ, adelphoi) is used here to refer to cousins of Jesus.
+The principal classical work on this perspective is St. Jerome's, "Against Helvidius".
+The contrary view, that "these words would naturally be understood to refer to the brothers according to the flesh, sons of Joseph and Mary, born after Jesus" is argued by Heinrich Meyer to be "beyond all doubt".

+Joseph Benson suggests that they were obliged to wait outside as they could not come nearer "because of the multitude that sat about him".

+The motive for the visit of the brothers appears in Mark's and John's Gospels, "that they might take Him with them, and bring Him to Nazareth.
 For they said that He was beside Himself" (Mark 3:21).
 "For neither did His brothers believe in Him" (John 7:5).
+Irish Archbishop John McEvilly also suggests that Mary wanted to give Jesus "some respite from His labours".

 Commentary from the Church Fathers

 Hilary of Poitiers: "Because He had spoken all the aforesaid things in the power of His Father’s majesty, therefore the Evangelist proceeds to tell what answer He made to one that told Him that His mother and His brethren waited for Him without; While he yet spake unto the people, his mother and his brethren stood without desiring to see him."

-Augustine: " We are to understand without doubt that this happened close upon the foregoing; for he begins to tell it with the words, And while he yet spake.
+Augustine: "We are to understand without doubt that this happened close upon the foregoing; for he begins to tell it with the words, And while he yet spake.
 What can that yet mean but that it was at the very time He spake the foregoing things?
 Mark also follows up that which He had said concerning blasphemy against the Holy Ghost, by saying, And there came his mother and his brethren.
 (Mark 3:31) Luke has not observed the order of action here, but has placed this earlier as he happened to recollect it."